PiotrKulpa/memory-game/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## Code Dependencies

+The app is built with the following code dependencies:

+1. Font Awesome
+2. Google Fonts: Coda (designer Vernon Adams)

 ## Details